vonhraban/docs-1/pages/faq.md

 Yes.
 There are plugins for a transport, client and server in [micro/go-plugins](https://github.com/micro/go-plugins).

 If you want a quick start just use [micro/go-grpc](https://github.com/micro/go-grpc).

+## Micro vs Go-Kit

+This question comes up a lot.
+What's the difference between micro and go-kit?

+Go-kit describes itself as a standard library for microservices.
+Like Go, go-kit provides you with individual packages which can be used to construct your applications.
+Go-kit is great where you want complete control over how you define your services.

+Go-micro is a pluggable RPC framework for microservices.
+It's an opinionated framework which attempts to simplify the communication aspects of distributed systems so you can focus on the business logic itself.
+Go-micro is great where you want to get up and running quickly while having something pluggable to switch out infrastructure without code changes.

+Micro is a microservice toolkit.
+It's like a swiss army knife for microservices which builds on go-micro to provide traditional entry points like http api gateway, web ui, cli, slack bot, etc. Micro uses tooling to guide the logical separation of concerns in your architecture, pushing you to create an API layer of microservices for a public API and separately creating a WEB layer of microservices for web UIs.

+Use go-kit where you want complete control.
+Use go-micro where you want an opinionated framework.

 ## Where Can I Learn More?